xlegend1024/azlab-flightdelay-01/5.AML/README.md

 Fork 'Get-started'

 ## Configure Azure Machinelearning Service

+Use notebook, _00.configuration.ipynb_

 ## Logging

+Use notebook, _01.logging-api.ipynb_

+### Leave your name and today date

+Continue to use notebook, _01.logging-api.ipynb_

+Experiment Name, owner and tagging

 ### Start experiment logging

-Experiment Name, owner and tagging
+Continue to use notebook, _01.logging-api.ipynb_

-Subrun logging
+Metrics logging

-Visualizde result

-### Leave your name and today date
+Logging chart and table

 ## Register Model

+Use notebook, _02.register-model-create-image-deploy-service.ipynb_

 ## Create a image

+Continue to use notebook, _02.register-model-create-image-deploy-service.ipynb_

 ## Depleoy a image

+Continue to use notebook, _02.register-model-create-image-deploy-service.ipynb_

 ## Interact with Model

+Continue to use notebook, _02.register-model-create-image-deploy-service.ipynb_

 ## (Optional) Auto ML